Updated June 5, 2023

-Ethical hacking has a number of different phases.
+Ethical hacking has several different phases.
 It allows hackers to make an organized hacking attack.
-Various security training manuals describe the ethical hacking in several ways, but the whole process can be grouped into the following six stages.
+Various security training manuals describe ethical hacking in several ways, but the process can be grouped into the following six stages.
 To sum it all up, this approach is used by an attacker to break the network, while the ethical hacker uses it to protect it.

 Ethical Hacking Process

 The ethical hacking process is given as follows:

 Reconnaissance also called the preparatory phase, is when the attacker obtains information about a target.
 NMAP, Maltego, Google Dorks, Hping, etc., are the tools that are commonly used in this process.

 There are two types of reconnaissance

 - Active reconnaissance: To interact with the target to collect information about the target.
 For example, using the Nmap tool to scan the target

 - Passive reconnaissance: Gathering data about the target without accessing the target directly.
 This includes collecting social media data, public websites, etc.

 Dumpster diving is one of the first steps of reconnaissance.
 The hacker finds useful information during this stage, like, names of important employees and old passwords, and performs active monitoring to know how the organization operates.
 The hacker completes a process called footprinting to gather security posture data as a next step, decreases the focus area, including identifying unique IP addresses, detects vulnerabilities within the intended system, and ultimately draws a network map to know exactly how the network infrastructure operates to break into it easily.
 Footprinting gives important information like domain names, TCP and UDP services, device names, and passwords.
 There are other ways to do footprinting as well.
 It involves imitating a website by mirroring it using search engines to collect organizational information and current employee information for imitations.